MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-bra-nfe-certs.md

 # required metadata

 title: NF-e certificates for Brazil
-description: This topic provides information about NF-e certificates for Microsoft Dynamics 365 for Finance and Operations.
+description: This topic provides information about NF-e certificates for Microsoft Dynamics 365 Finance.
 This includes information about the solution you should use for each state tax authority.
 author: sndray
 manager: AnnBe
 ms.date: 01/31/2018